-Twelve aspiring globetrotters won a free tour during EF’s 50th anniversary celebrations last year, and avid photographer Katherine was one of our lucky winners.
-This past September, she set off from her small town in the Midwest and embarked on a whirlwind adventure on our Grand Tour of Europe: London to Rome.
+Katherine was one of our lucky free tour winners during EF’s 50th anniversary celebrations.
+For her trip, she set off from her small town in the Midwest and embarked on a whirlwind adventure on our Grand Tour of Europe: London to Rome.
 From taking snapshots of iconic landmarks after dark to fulfilling a travel dream for her mother in “The Eternal City,” here are some of her favorite memories—and photos—from the life-changing trip.

 You visited many beautiful places on your 16-day adventure.
 What drew you to this tour?

 My husband and I live on a farm in North Dakota where we grow soybeans and corn, and I never pictured myself traveling to Europe.
 So, when I had the opportunity to go with a friend, I chose this tour because it looked like it would give me a taste of all there was to see.
 I knew this would be an exciting, busy trip, and it was fun to take in as many sights as possible in wonderful places I had only ever dreamed of visiting.
 The days flew by and I’m glad I kept a journal so that I can look back at and remember all that we saw.

 What was the best part about traveling on a guided tour with Go Ahead?

 Our Tour Director, Daniele, was so personable, fun, informative, patient, and flexible.
 We all just loved him, and it nice to have an expert leading the way.
 Also, all of our tickets were purchased in advance so there was no waiting in lines.
 The well-located hotels we stayed in and the meals provided were just excellent, and I liked that we would have a guided tour and then get to enjoy free time.
 My friend and I were out until midnight almost every night snapping pictures.
 Our group members were always surprised to see we had made it up in time for breakfast!

 I’d love to hear about some of the highlights from your tour!